Surr-01/Surr-01/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning anything open towards me
 - 💞️ I’m looking to collaborate on anything really
-- 📫 How to reach me discord: surr#6440
+- 📫 How to reach me. discord: enreex
+-

 <!---
 Surr-01/Surr-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.